MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ## Instructions

-1. Install the client as you would the Azure Information Protection client:
+1. Install the client as you would the Azure Information Protection client, except that you use the download page for the Azure Information Protection unified labeling client rather than the Azure Information Protection client:

     - For users: [Download and install the client](install-client-app.md)